lnvglr/character-diversion/character-diversion.md

 <img src="/Users/Leon/Library/Mobile Documents/com~apple~CloudDocs/KISD/Thesis/resources/Screenshot 2022-06-14 at 20.22.20.png" alt="Screenshot 2022-06-14 at 20.22.20" style="zoom:10%;" />

 As can be seen in figure (**x** and **y**), the linked character fragments do not share the same exact component.
 In fact, the proportions of the fragment are quite different—and for good reason.
-With the modification of Fedra, I did not change the entire set of glyphs and so I needed to stick to the stress angle of each script.
+With the modification of *Fedra*, I did not change the entire set of glyphs and so I needed to stick to the stress angle of each script.
 It is for the Hebrew letters a horizontal stress and for the Latin letters a vertical stress.
 This meant that the Psiah of the Hebrew Tav (›ת‹) is narrower and has a thicker ›foot‹ than the corresponding Latin letter ›t‹.

 At the core of the modifications lies the idea that those newly established character relationships could potentially become conventional, meaning a certain level of predictability is involved.
 Multi script typefaces with character sets of both Hebrew and Latin script would predictably treat inter-script character groups similarly.
 The Latin ›j‹ and the Hebrew Tav (›ת‹) would consistently behave similarly.
 The Tav could look more like the original Jay or the Jay could tend more towards the original Tav—either way, both would look as though there is some inherent connection.

 To demonstrate this, I implemented a Hebraised and a Latinised version in the two extremes of a variable font axis.
 This implementation and usage of variable font technology is primarily for demonstration purposes [note].
 For the purposes of this project, however, moving the axis would not enable the users of the font to determine the character shape for later use but instead to see certain cross-script character groups change, signifying the newly established relationship.

-[note] The idea to design fonts with many variable font axes and using those axes not for changing generic parameters but for fluidly changing ornaments and treatment of serifs is quite intriguing.
+> [note] The idea to design fonts with many variable font axes and using those axes not for changing generic parameters but for fluidly changing ornaments and treatment of serifs is quite intriguing.

 #### Publication on *Character Diversion*